Federal courthouse facade

 — Lisa Stanley

+Many services offer mitigation support suggesting they can influence sentencing outcomes.
 Federal Sentence Help does not operate that way.
 We offer education and guidance as personal advisors.

 We are not part of the legal strategy.